 Tamworth Greyhound Stadium, or Deer Park as it was sometimes known, was situated in the district of Fazeley, a rural area found two miles south west of Tamworth town centre, just off the A5404 trunk road.
 Shortly after the demise of The Second World War, construction began of a Speedway Stadium on the site of a former cricket pitch just off Fallow Road.
 Although the stadium was to be purposely built for Speedway Racing, its design was also to incorporate a greyhound track that would be hoped to feature in time.
 The speedway promoter employed ex-servicemen to build the stadium, with materials used from surplus stock acquired from army dumping grounds around the country, along with tons of cheap coal mining waste, ready available close by.
 Once complete the stadium consisted of two covered stands, with enough viewing space to accommodate 5,000 people, with 10,000 tons of coal clinkers having been used to create viewing points for spectators around the bends.
 A giant tote board was erected behind the West side bend, and new track lighting installed, along with a judge’s box that would house the photo finish equipment.
 Speedway Racing began on the 30th of April 1947, with the event being opened by the popular entertainer George Formby along with his wife Beryl, who himself was a very keen Speedway follower.
 But it would take another four months before Greyhound Racing would make its debut, with its inaugural meeting being staged on the 31st of August 1947, with the opening race christened “The Tamworth Opening Stakes”, with the eventual race winner receiving £175 prize money, plus a silver trophy valued at forty pounds.
-Speedway Racing at the stadium had ceased by the early 1950’s, with Greyhound Racing continuing and becoming its main source of income, although Stock Car Racing did feature during the mid-1950’s and briefly again in June 1960.
-Greyhound Racing at Tamworth began under NGRC Rules, but by 1950 events had seen them switch to independent racing.
-Races consisted of six greyhounds contesting over distances of 300 and 500 Yards, with the hounds chasing an outside Sumner type hare.
-But by the early 1960’s the Tamworth venue was struggling to survive, the new betting laws which had seen the introduction of Bookmakers shops to the high street of Britain had taken its toll by seeing less racegoers clicking through the turnstiles, and by 1964 Greyhound Racing had ceased.
+But by December 1950 financial hardship had seen the promoters going in to voluntary liquidation therefore it seemed the end of Greyhound Racing at Tamworth.
+During 1951 and most of 1952 the venue lay idle after Speedway Racing had ceased at the stadium during 1950 also, but a new independent Greyhound Racing Company moved in and re-introduced the greyhounds in October 1952.
+Greyhound Racing continued to become the venue’s main source of income, although Stock Car Racing did feature during the mid-1950’s and briefly again in June 1960.
+Greyhound Racing at Tamworth began under NGRC Rules, but the re-opening after its almost two year closure had seen them switch to operate to independent racing.
+Races consisted of six greyhounds contesting over distances of 300, 500 and 700 Yards, with the hounds chasing an outside Sumner type hare.
+But by the early 1960’s the Tamworth venue was struggling to survive, the new betting laws which had seen the introduction of Bookmakers shops to the high street of Britain had taken its toll by seeing less racegoers clicking through the turnstiles, and by 1963 Greyhound Racing had ceased.
 The stadium lay idle for a while with no other sporting activities taking place, and soon Tamworth became another statistic added to the property developers list that would make way for new housing.
 Sadly, no evidence remains of The Tamworth Greyhound Stadium, with The Deer Park Housing Estate now covering the site, its location found just north east of Drayton Manor Theme Park.
 The cluster of houses found on Dama Road and Yorksand Road, more or less pinpoints the position of were the stadium once was, yet Reindeer Road actually covers the start and finish straight.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.